-US journalist killed by Russian forces - follow live
+Peace talks to resume on Monday, Moscow says - follow live

-Ukraine news – live: US journalist killed by Russian forces as airstrikes hit military base near Poland border
+Ukraine news – live: Peace talks to resume on Monday, Moscow says, as US journalist killed by Russian forces

 Another reporter was also injured in Irpin, near Kyiv

+Kremlin spokesperson Dmitry Peskov said talks were not taking place on Sunday but would resume the next day.

+His comments were in direct contradiction to those of Ukrainian presidential adviser Oleksiy Arestovych who earlier said the two countries were conducting talks on Sunday, with particular focus on the situation in the besieged city of Mariupol.

-Award-winning US filmmaker Brent Renaud has been fatally shot by Russian forces in Irpin, close to Kyiv, according to officials in Ukraine.
+It comes after US filmmaker Brent Renaud was fatally shot by Russian forces in Irpin, close to Kyiv, on Sunday, according to officials in Ukraine.

-The Peabody Award-winning documentary filmmaker is best known for covering conflict and political turmoil across the world, alongside his brother, Craig.

-The Renaud Brothers were on the ground filming the wars in Iraq and Afghanistan, and the earthquake in Haiti, among others, and produced documentaries for HBO, NBC, Discovery, PBS and Vice News.
+The 50-year-old, from Arkansas, was said to be gathering material for a report about refugees when his vehicle was hit at a checkpoint in Irpin.

-Another reporter was also injured, according to Kyiv region police chief Andrey Nebitov, who shared a photograph of what appeared to be Brent Renaud’s press credentials issued by The New York Times.
+Another reporter was also injured, according to Kyiv region police chief Andrey Nebitov, who shared a photograph of what appeared to be Renaud’s press credentials previously issued by The New York Times.
 He was not on assignment with the publication at the time.

-It comes as at least 35 people died and 134 were injured in an airstrike on a military base in Ukraine close to the Polish border, officials said.

-The attack appears to be the westernmost since Russia invaded Ukraine on 24 February and hit just 35km (22 miles) from Poland.

 Ukraine and Russia engaged in talks, with particular focus on city of Mariupol